 NATURAL GAS: WHY ARE PRICES SO HIGH?

-U.S. natural gas prices fell to low levels in 1998 and 1999 when the world was surplus crude oil and gas.
-At the time crude oil prices fell to the $12 to $17 barrel range from $20 barrel historical levels.
-As a result of the lower dollar revenues for producers, spending on drilling for both oil and gas was cut way back in the US.
-Low drilling activity caused production to decline from 1997 historical peak levels.
+U.S. natural gas prices fell to low levels in 1998 and 1999 due to global surpluses of crude oil and gas.
+During this period, crude oil prices fell to the $12 to $17 barrel range, from $20 barrel historical levels.
+As a result of the lower dollar revenues for producers, spending on drilling for both oil and gas was cut back significantly in the US.
+Dramatic decreases in drilling activity caused production to decline from 1997 historical peak levels.

 A B

-As a result of the drilling and gas production slump, U.S. natural gas prices since 1999 have started to climb and have more than doubled in a period of increasing natural gas demand.
-C
+This drilling and gas production slump, coupled with significant increases in demand, caused U.S. natural gas prices to climb since 1999.
+Sustained increases in demand have more recently caused prices to more than double.

 WHY HAS U. S. NATURAL GAS DEMAND INCREASED AT

-SUCH A FAST PACE RECENTLY?
+SUCH A FAST-PACE RECENTLY?

-A series of warm winters hid the weakening in U.S. natural gas production trends.
+A series of warm winters masked the trend in declining U.S. natural gas production activity.

-After 5 years of warm winters we just had a cold winter that increased gas use for heating by 15 percent this past December vs the prior December.
+After 5 years of warm winters, the cold winter in 2001 increased gas use for heating by 15 percent in December compared to December 2000.
 D

-In fact, this past November and December were the coldest on record since 1895, according to NOAA.
+In fact, temperatures in November and December 2001 were the coldest on record since 1895, according to NOAA.
 E

-Also more gas is being used today to fuel mainly non-utility electric power plants.

-Even though gas only generates 16 percent of the US electricity it generated 40 percent of the growth in new power generation over the past 4 years
+Compounding the supply-demand picture is the fact that more gas is being used today to fuel mainly non-utility electric power plants.Though gas-fired plants only generate 16 percent of US electricity, gas-fired facilities generated 40 percent of the growth in new power generation over the last 4 years

-Currently 226,300 megawatts of new gas fired power plants are planned or under construction in the US and these new plants will require additional gas supplies.
+Currently 226,300 megawatts of new gas fired power plants are planned or under construction in the US, signaling continued and sustained increases in demand for natural gas.
 F

 WHY ARE NORTH AMERICAN NATURAL GAS SUPPLIES INADEQUATE TO MEET TODAY’S DEMAND?

-Lower rates of gas drilling activity because of lower gas prices and spending cuts resulted in lower gas supplies in a market with higher seasonal demand for natural gas.
+Lower rates of gas drilling activity due to lower gas prices and spending cuts resulted in reduced gas supplies in a market with higher seasonal demand for natural gas.
 The high demand for gas this winter due to abnormally cold weather has also depleted gas in storage fields to its lowest level in 5 years.
 Today available gas in storage is 33 percent below normal levels.
 G

 WHY CAN’T MY GAS COMPANY DO SOMETHING TO REDUCE